 As Chinese New Year approaches, everyone gets into a cleaning frenzy to dust and sweep out bad luck and make way for good luck.
 And if clearing out clutter doesn’t spark joy for you, we’re sure making some money out of it will.
 That portable cot your child has outgrown or that brand-new dinnerware set sitting unused in your store room could be sold on Carousell for a handsome profit that you can turn into hong bao money for family and friends (you may even end up with some change at the end of it!).

 While you’re at it, give your finances a bit of a spring-clean too.
 Put things in order by paying off outstanding credit card debts, bills and loans (at least the more manageable ones).
 Having a tidy balance sheet is symbolic of ridding yourself of burdens and starting the new year on a more positive note.

-Rather than give them full reign to spend all their takings on toys and new computer games, encourage your child to set aside about 10% of their money to the needy, to remind them of the importance of sharing with the less fortunate in society.
+Rather than give them full reign to spend all their takings on toys and new computer games, encourage your child to set aside about 10% of their money to the needy.
+This will remind them about the importance of sharing with the less fortunate in society.

 It’s also a good idea to put at least 20% of their hong bao into a savings plan that you can give them when they’re older.
 They could use the money to finance their university education, holidays abroad or as a down payment for their first car.

 Singlife has a range of savings plans that offer interest rates higher than the usual bank savings account rates.
-The latest, MyLifeIncome, gives a yearly payout that makes up to 6.2% of your sum assured, and you get to choose when these payouts start.
+For instance, Singlife Flexi Life Income gives a yearly payout that makes up to 5.6% of your sum assured, and you get to choose when these payouts start.